vcerovski/binfix/README.md

     (mapcar (lambda (x) (* (sin x) (sqrt x))) (f x))

-Alternatively, it is possible to use the form-termination symbol `;`,
+Alternatively, it is possible to use the expression-termination symbol `;`,

     {x -> sin x * sqrt x @. f x;}